All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Using Zepbound as a Fertility Strategy

 Some reproductive endocrinologists are beginning to use GLP-1 medications as a pre-conception strategy.
-The approach works like this: a woman uses Zepbound to lose weight and improve metabolic health, then stops the medication and attempts conception while her metabolic profile is optimized.
+The approach works like this: a woman uses Zepbound to lose weight and improve metabolic health, then stops the medication and attempts conception while her metabolic profile is improved.
 This is an off-label but clinically reasonable approach that your provider can discuss with you.

 Zepbound During Perimenopause and Menopause